 With Blackstone being a major company in the griddle business, they’ve set up quite an impressive customer support service for anyone that needs it.

 They have a quality team in place that’s always on the other end of the phone ready to deal with the problems that have arisen.

-Then there is Member’s Mark.
+Then there is the Members Mark Griddle.
 Sam’s Club is a big business that re-sells products from all sorts of ranges in Walmart.